sinsaegit/llm-kg-project/README.md

 This has shown to be a great tool compared to more resource demanding tasks such as fine-tuning.
 The goal of this project is create knowledge graphs using the OpenAI API by creating standardized outputs that can be machine interpreted and later on, visualized using RDF Graphs.
+The use of evaluation functions were subsituted with use of the JSON library to decrease the risk of adversarial use.

 ### 2. Prerequisites
 In order to fully inspect this project, there are some things you must do.